Published April 16, 2020. Updated July 27, 2023.

 Fees for property management services

 Only then is the remainder available profit in your pocket!

 Without knowing your ongoing expenses and how your properties compare to other similar rentals in the neighborhood, you won't know if you're charging enough rent to cover expenses while also yielding a profit.

 If you're not making any money on your investment properties, you won't reach your long-term wealth goals!

 What Goes Into a Rental Analysis?

-Expert apartment management (Seattle and abroad) uses a rental analysis to help property investors determine the ideal monthly rental price.
-That price is a balance of covering each property's expenses, generating a profit, and staying competitive in the Seattle rental market.
+Seattle property management experts use a rental analysis to help property investors determine the ideal monthly rental price.
+That price is a balance of covering the property's expenses, generating a profit, and staying competitive in the Seattle rental market.

-When conducting a rental analysis, property investors need to analyze several key areas to see how their properties stack up.
+Property investors need to analyze several key areas when conducting a rental analysis to see how their properties stack up.